yochaigal/cairn/wip/2e/downtime.md

 1. Volunteer for an ongoing mission.
 This will likely involve several tasks such as going on patrol, escorting members, and aiding in the _Order's_ cause.
 2. Formally pledge allegiance to the Order, taking the Oath and embracing their cause fully.
 Besides the more obvious requirements, the character can never reveal their face to any living creature so long as they serve.
 There will be a ceremony, and perhaps a trial.

 The player chooses to present themselves to the _Order_ as a volunteer, then rolls on the [Downtime Events](#downtime-events) table.
 The result is a **4**: **Progress**.
-The Warden describes how the character has quickly proved themselves useful, posting guard for during a tense negotiona.
+The Warden describes how the character has quickly proved themselves useful, posting guard during a tense negotiona.
 They have earned the trust and respect of the Order, but not yet achieving full recognition.

 #### Strengthening Ties